 Anne Laesecke is a monitoring, evaluation, and research practitioner with over a decade of experience in international education.
-At School-to-School International, Laesecke serves as technical lead for several programs, designing and implementing all components of research studies for Early Grade Reading Assessments as well as evaluations related to social-emotional learning and girls’ education.
-She also leads capacity building work for program partners in qualitative and quantitative research methods, data quality assurance, analysis softwares, and best practices in reporting.
+At School-to-School International, Laesecke is Deputy Director of the Evaluation and Research department, supporting the design and implementation of departmental and organizational strategies.
+She also serves as technical lead for several programs, designing and implementing all components of research studies, on learning assessments, SEL, and evaluations specific to learners with disabilities.
+She leads capacity building work for partners in qualitative and quantitative research methods, data quality assurance, analysis approaches and software, and best practices in reporting.

-Before joining STS, Laesecke provided M&E support for programs related to international youth leadership, anti-human trafficking, and organizational performance improvement.
+Before joining STS, Laesecke provided M&E leadership for programs related to youth leadership development, anti-human trafficking, and organizational performance improvement.
 In these roles, she developed and implemented youth-led evaluations in Ghana, Kenya, and South Africa using qualitative, participatory methods such as Most Significant Change and Ripple Effect Mapping.
 She also spent six months in Nepal conducting action research in child labor and human trafficking and has lived in Ukraine where she taught English with the Peace Corps.